berteh/ScribusGenerator/README.md

 [![Scribus Generator how to - high quality pdf generatio](pic/screencast.png)](https://www.youtube.com/embed/kMsRn38TOiQ)

-What about Scribus file?
+The Scribus "template" file
 ------

 Create and design your Scribus file as any other.
 At the positions where you need to replace text with data, just add ``%VAR_name%`` where ``name`` is the column in the data table.

 You can place the variable at any position within a Text Frame.
-Apply all format and style to the variable as it would be the concerning original text.
+Apply all format and style to the variable that you wish to apply to the final text.

 ![Illustration: Scribus File for Generator](pic/SG-01.png)

-What about Data File?
+The (csv) Data File
 --------

 **Scribus Generator** expects a CSV file (_Comma Separated Values_), which is very simple to create.
-Open a spread sheet editor, enter the data and save/export as CSV.
+Open a spread sheet editor (such as [LibreOffice](http://www.libreoffice.org/) or Excel), enter the data and save/export as CSV.
 UTF-8 encoding is recommended.

 ![Illustration: Data File for Generator](pic/SG-05.png)

 As you can see, the columns have the same ``name`` as variables (``%VAR_name%``) referenced in the Sribus file you have designed.

-What about Settings?
+Run the Generator Script - Settings
 ---------

+Run the script via the menu: ``Script > execute Script`` and launch ``ScribusGenerator.py``.

-In the dialog you can configure the input and output settings for **Scribus Generator**.
+In the script dialog you can configure the input and output settings for **Scribus Generator**.

 ![Illustration: Input and Output Settings](pic/SG-10.png)